Located in the Pendleton Arts District along the eastern edge of Over-the-Rhine, Lucius Q is Cincinnati's newest barbecue, bourbon, and beer hall.

 Anywho, Lucius and his men whupped the invaders.
 As thanks for saving their butts, the Roman Senate offered Lucius a full dictatorship over the Roman Empire.
 He gave it some thought, of course, but decided that really wasn’t his thing.
 He just wanted to help his community then go back to smokin’ brisket.

 Twenty-five hundred years later in Pendleton - a proud neighborhood located in the heart of a modern city named for one of history’s greatest civic leaders - we find modern-day patriarchs and matriarchs giving of themselves so that they can make their community a better and safer place.
 We’re talking about guys like Jim Tarbell and Mr. Bubbles, women like Tabatha Anderson and Julie Fay, and so many others.

 Pendleton is rich with human capital, and we honor that.
 So, for all those who came before us to serve their communities, this Q’s for you.

 Hail Lucius!
 Hail Pendleton!

-A former radio personality, a restaurateur, and a computer salesman walk into a bar.
-Next thing you know, they're opening a bar of their own with some serious help from a renowned pit master and a gifted bartender.
+A former radio personality and GM, a restaurateur, and a tech salesman walk into a bar.
+Next thing you know, they're opening a bar and restaurant of their own.

 Owner / Events & Entertainment Director